What You’ll Learn

 Top 10 Database Compliance Best Practices

 As mentioned earlier, the compliance landscape has evolved and changed the way databases need to be managed.
-Here are the top database compliance best practices you should be implementing so safeguard your customers data and avoid breaches that can damage or even shut down your business.
+Here are the top database security and compliance best practices you should be implementing so safeguard your customers data and avoid breaches that can damage or even shut down your business.

 1 – Everything Starts with Training